Oliver Plunkett: Execution

 Archbishop Plunkett was found guilty of high treason in June 1681 "for promoting the Roman faith", and was condemned to death.
 In passing judgement, the Chief Justice said: "You have done as much as you could to dishonour God in this case; for the bottom of your treason was your setting up your false religion, than which there is not any thing more displeasing to God, or more pernicious to mankind in the world".
 The jury returned within fifteen minutes with a guilty verdict and Archbishop Plunkett replied: "Deo Gratias" (Latin for "Thanks be to God").

 Numerous pleas for mercy were made but Charles II, although himself a reputed crypto-Catholic, thought it too politically dangerous to spare Plunkett.
 The French ambassador to England, Paul Barillon, conveyed a plea for mercy from his king, Louis XIV.
 Charles told him frankly that he knew Plunkett to be innocent, but that the time was not right to take so bold a step as to pardon him.
 Lord Essex, apparently realising too late that his intrigues had led to the condemnation of an innocent man, made a similar plea for mercy.
 The King, normally the most self-controlled of men, turned on Lord Essex in fury, saying: "his blood be on your head – you could have saved him but would not, I would save him and dare not".

 Plunkett was hanged, drawn and quartered at Tyburn on 1 July 1681 (11 July NS), aged 55, the last Catholic martyr to die in England.
 His body was initially buried in two tin boxes, next to five Jesuits who had died previously, in the courtyard of St Giles in the Fields church.
 The remains were exhumed in 1683 and moved to the Benedictine monastery at Lamspringe, near Hildesheim in Germany.
 The head was brought to Rome, and from there to Armagh, and eventually to Drogheda where since 29 June 1921 it has rested in Saint Peter's Church.
 Most of the body was brought to Downside Abbey, England, where the major part is located today, with some parts remaining at Lamspringe.
-On the occasion of his canonization in 1975 his casket was opened and some parts of his body were given to St Peter's Church in Drogheda Ireland and also to the new Worth Abbey Church consecrated 13 July 1975.
+On the occasion of his canonization in 1975 his casket was opened and some parts of his body were given to St Peter's Church in Drogheda, Ireland, and also to the new Worth Abbey Church consecrated in 13 July 1975.